ijlyttle/shinychord/README.md

 ### Naming function

-One of the challenges we have in composing shiny applications is a way to keep the names unique amomg each of the elements.
+One of the challenges we have in composing shiny applications is a way to keep the names unique among each of the elements.

 To help us, I put a function at the top of the shinychord: